Meet the Team

 Partnership and collaborationCollaborating with all of the arts organizations that call Lincoln Center home is at the heart of our work.
 We are humbled to partner hand-in-hand with organizations across campus and New York in the cultural and civic spaces to offer rich experiences that serve and reflect the vibrant people of New York City, and global audiences at-large.

 Innovation both on stage and offWe support innovative new ideas and experimentation, and leaders to help ensure the arts are responsive to broad societal questions and issues with which we all must grapple.
 We strive to be a place where artists and creators can develop bold, new initiatives that stretch the boundaries of art-making and the role of culture in our communities.

 70 Lincoln Center Plaza

-At Lincoln Center for the Performing Arts, we are committed to maximizing our efforts to protect the environment, in alignment with New York City's robust sustainability goals.
+At Lincoln Center for the Performing Arts, we have a committed effort to protect the environment, in alignment with New York City's sustainability goals.
 Over the past decade, we have implemented several important changes to operations on our iconic 16.3-acre campus, which is home to 11 resident arts organizations and 30 indoor and outdoor facilities.
-These innovations have included permanently improving energy, water, and waste efficiency.
+These innovations have included improving energy, water, and waste efficiency.